diarmuidcwc/LuaDissectors/README.md

 The included dissectors should give you a good idea on how to create custom dissectors.
 Generally you
 * Declare a new protocol using the Proto() syntax
 * Declare some new fields that are part of the protocol using ProtoField()
-* Write the dissector function, populating those fields with the payload
+* Write the dissector function, populating those fields with the payload.
+Step through each payload byte/word etc and assign it to a field